 and are organized in order to provide different skills as could be needed according to different users' requests.
+These links will be updated when needed and extended/improved taking into account comments coming from the user community.

-Requests about new features will be prioritized (link for this is still required.)
+Requests about new features will be prioritized taken into account: